hierarchical-expressed-semantic-stack/semantic-stack/README.md

 This is the missing piece at the exact moment the world needs it.

+This isn’t a new idea — this is the missing piece everyone was too restricted to implement.”

 > **“DFH is DNS for meaning.”**

 Core properties: